donguree/hal-libs-header/documentation_mo/source/security/sstr.rst

 File Location
 =============
-| The sstr api for storing the key is provided through hal-libs and can be stored in hal-libs repo.
+| The SSTR API for storing the key is provided through hal-libs and can be stored in hal-libs repo.

 API List
 ========